- Perennials, Bulbs & Flowers

 Different Types of Strawberries

 Junebearing strawberries produce a large crop in late May or June.
 If you want a lot of strawberries at once, select these.
 June-bearing strawberries also require the most room because they have the most runners.

 Everbearing strawberries usually produce two or three crops beginning in early summer.
-Their yields are usually not as large as Junebearing types.
-They don't produce as many runners, so are more suitable for container gardening or smaller spaces.
+Their yields are generally not as large as Junebearing types.
+They don't produce as many runners, which make them more suitable for container gardening or smaller spaces.

 Day neutral strawberries produce fruit throughout the growing season.
 They're favorites for gardeners who enjoy nibbling on strawberries throughout the summer--and they're also suitable for container gardening and smaller spaces.